In 2021, there were about 40,700 stroke events in Australia - more than 112 strokes every day (AIHW 2024).

 Patients may also be prescribed medicines such as antihypertensives, antithrombotics or lipid-modifying therapy (ACSQHC 2019).

-Refer to Chapter 4 of the Clinical Guidelines for Stroke Management for a comprehensive overview of medicines and treatments for secondary prevention.
+Refer to Chapter 4: Secondary Prevention of the Australian and New Zealand Living Clinical Guidelines for Stroke Management for a comprehensive overview of medicines and treatments for secondary prevention.

 6. Carer Training and Support

-Carers should also be given contact information for relevant support services prior to patient discharge (ACSQHC 2019).
+Carers should also be given contact information for relevant support services prior to patient discharge (Stroke Foundation 2025).

 7. Transition From Hospital Care